 Due to the difficulty of locating bed bug eggs and also their resistance to most chemicals, it is most advantageous and effective to rely on the professionals to eliminate them.
 The same factors also often render multiple treatments necessary.
 One missed bed bug egg can mean a resurgence of the infestation.

 Vacuuming is rarely effective in removing bed bug eggs as they strongly adhere to the surface on which they are laid.
 That being said, if you do try vacuuming, make sure to empty the vacuum each time you use it and dispose of the the bag outdoors.
 A normal wash cycle in hot water will kill bed bugs on clothing, sheets, etc. Moreover, running non-washable items through a dryer at a minimum of 140℉ will kill the bugs at any life stage.

-After the bed bugs hatch, they are referred to as bed bug nymphs.
+After the bed bugs hatch, they are referred to as bed bug larvae.
 Although adult bed bugs are very small, the bed bug larvae are even smaller.
 They appear like tiny grains of pepper and you can only see the eggs or other parts of their body by looking at them under a microscope.

 Bed bug larvae actually go through five stages of development.
 In each case, they are very small and look like tinier version of their adult selves.
 They also change color, growing darker, when they have a blood meal and are required to have a blood meal to grow and reach the next level of development.
 Bed bug larvae do bite and they do feed, so if you find bed bug bites, but cannot find the adult bed bugs, you might have bed bug larvae developing into adults and becoming a full on infestation.

 Remember, bed bugs are extremely difficult to find and eliminate without the help of trained professionals.
 Trust the experts in pest control to solve your problem.
-For more information or to schedule a consultation, call us or contact us here.
+For more information or to schedule a consultation, call (888) 727-0454 or contact us here.